An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Experiments

-\paragraph{Datasets.} Table~\ref{datasets} is the data statistics from SemEval 2014~\cite{Pontiki:14} and SemEval 2015~\cite{Pontiki:15}.
-The opinion terms of these three datasets are annotated by~\cite{rncrf}.
-We adopt two document-level datasets from~\cite{He:18,he_acl2019}, which include 30k instances of Yelp restaurant domain and 30k instances of Amazon electronic domain, respectively.
+\paragraph{Datasets.} We evaluate our model on three benchmark datasets from SemEval 2014 (Restaurant14 and Laptop14)~\cite{Pontiki:14} and SemEval 2015 (Resaurant15)~\cite{Pontiki:15}, the data statistics of which is shown in \autoref{datasets}.
+The opinion terms of these three datasets are annotated by~\citeauthor{rncrf}~\shortcite{rncrf}.
+We adopt two document-level datasets from~\citeauthor{he_acl2019}~\shortcite{he_acl2019}, which include 30k instances of Yelp restaurant domain and 30k instances of Amazon electronic domain, respectively.
 We merge the two datasets with domain labels for domain classification.
 We use the Yelp data when training on D1 and D3, and use the Amazon data for D2, due to the domain-specific properties.

-\paragraph{Implementation Details.} Following~\cite{he_acl2019}, we use 300d GloVe\footnote{https://nlp.stanford.edu/projects/glove/} released by~\cite{glove:14} as general-specific embeddings and the embeddings released by~\cite{xu_acl2018} as domain-specific embeddings.
-Our models\footnote{Code: https://github.com/XL2248/IKTN} are trained by Adam optimizer~\cite{Adam:14}, with learning rate $\eta_0 = 10^{-4}$, and batch size is set to 32.
-When training, we randomly sample 20\% of each training data as the development set and the remaining 80\% as training set.
-We tune the iteration number $T$ and the routing number $iter$ on each development set.
-The tuning details and more implementation details are given in Appendix A, B.
+\paragraph{Implementation Details.} For fair comparison, we train our models with the same settings as comparison models~\cite{chen-qian-2020-relation}.
+We tune the iteration number $T$ and the routing number $iter$ on each validation set.
+More implementation and tuning details are given in Appendix A and B.

-\paragraph{Evaluation Metrics. } Following~\cite{he_acl2019}, five metrics are applied for evaluation and the average score over 5 runs are reported with random initialization in all experiments.
-We use F1 score denoted as \textbf{F1-I} to measure the aspect term-polarity co-extraction performance, where an extracted aspect term is taken as correct only when the span and the sentiment are both correct.
-For the ATE and OTE subtasks, we use F1 to measure the performance denoted as \textbf{F1-a} and \textbf{F1-o}, respectively.
-For the ASC subtask, we adopt accuracy and macro-F1 denoted as \textbf{acc-s} and \textbf{F1-s}, respectively, which are computed based on the correctly extracted aspect term from the ATE instead of the golden ones.
+\paragraph{Evaluation Metrics.} Following~\cite{chen-qian-2020-relation}, four metrics are applied for evaluation, and the average score over 5 runs with random initialization is reported in all experiments.
+We use \textbf{F1-ae}, \textbf{F1-oe} and \textbf{F1-sc} to denote the F1-score of each subtask.
+We use F1-score denoted as \textbf{F1-absa} to measure the complete ABSA,\footnote{Following~\cite{chen-qian-2020-relation}, we use the predicted sentiment of the first word as the SC result if an aspect term has multiple words.
+Besides, aspect terms with \emph{conflict} sentiment labels are ignored.
+All baseline models apply the same setting for fair comparison.} where an extracted aspect term is taken as correct only when the span and the sentiment are both correct.